BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down text.

+#### **A distraction free laptop?**

+I’ve recently had to deal with a problem that some legacy software that I use no longer runs on the most up-to-date computers.
+My solution had been to run it on an out of computer.
+But my out of date computer broke down irreparably.

+I managed to solve this problem by resorting to using Linux on an even more out of date computer.
+I was quietly quite pleased with my resourcefulness.
+But my genius for finding ways to distract myself kicked in as well.
+I spent way more time sorting out the details than was strictly necessary.

+But it did give me an idea.
+I discovered that Linux is a very flexible platform.
+And it opens up a way of possibly solving the biggest problem with laptops, which is that they are absolutely loaded with distractions.
+Would it be possible to create a distraction free laptop which only had the capability to write stuff on, and which didn’t do anything else.

+I have a feeling that it is.
+The strategy would be to install all the tools and resources you need to write.
+And having done so, ruthlessly delete all the other capabilities.

+Well, I think it is possible.
+But I also think inevitably if I started on such a project, I would waste way more time on it than it deserved.

 #### **Bedtember**

 I had a great weekend, but unfortunately it played havoc with my sleep patterns.
 This meant I started the week completely exhausted.
 As a result, I had a very unproductive Monday.
 I just about had the wits to decide that as Monday was the first day of September I was going to resolve to get to bed by 9 pm every day of the month.